smartdevicelink/sdl_evolution/proposals/0303-audio-io-manager.md

 ## Impact on existing code

 The current manager `SDLAudioStreamManager` should be deprecated and the new `SDLAudioIOManager` should be used.

+This proposal is not altered to be conform to the accepted proposal 0297 because this would be a revision to this proposal, which is not accepted yet.
+The accepted proposal 0297 sending audio data in chunks should be considered for the IO manager.
+This also includes force interrupt removing any other output data in the queue.

 ## Alternatives considered